Grand Baie Travel Guide

 Mauritius sunrise © Smpadte

 The seaside village of Grand Baie (Grand Bay) is the most developed resort area in Mauritius and one of the most popular tourist destinations on the island.
-In fact, the tourist boom has begun to overrun the small town, and the peak season of December and January can be unpleasantly crowded, though the buzzing nightlife in this period is enjoyable for younger travellers.
+In fact, the tourism has overwhelmed this small town, and the peak season of December and January can be unpleasantly crowded, though the buzzing nightlife in this period is enjoyable for younger travellers.
 In fact, one of the main reasons to visit Grand Baie is the variety of restaurants and shopping, second only to Port Louis.
-Despite its popularity it is still possible to find more secluded and peaceful spots along the coast, and the development in the area has not destroyed the natural beauty of the place.
-The beaches in Grand Baie offer a good setting for watersports like scuba diving, snorkelling and sailing and the tourist hub has all the facilities travellers might desire.
-Accommodation is wide-ranging and there are both budget and luxury options.
-Public transportation in Grand Baie is very good.
+Despite its popularity, it is still possible to find more secluded and peaceful spots along the coast, and the development in the area has not destroyed the natural beauty of the place.
+Those looking to be somewhat removed from the hustle should opt to stay in Pointe aux Canonniers.
+The beaches in Grand Baie are an aquatic paradise for watersports lovers with scuba diving, snorkelling, and sailing on offer.
+Visitors will find plenty of accommodation in Grand Baie, with both quaint local guest houses and luxury hotel options on offer.
+Public transportation in Grand Baie is fairly good.

 Outside of Port Louis, Grand Baie is the best shopping destination on the island and visitors will find plenty of shops and stores selling souvenirs and local arts and crafts.
 There are supermarkets for the self-caterers.